jakop345/cloudron-box/setup/DESIGN.md

     Containers are relaunched based on the CLOUD_VERSION.
 The script compares the version here with the version in the file DATA_DIR/CLOUD_VERSION.

-    If they match, the containers are not recreated.
-The apps are marked for "reuse".
+    If they match, the containers are not recreated and nothing is to be done. nginx, collectd configs are part of data already and containers are running.
-    In "reuse" state, the apptask merely generates the nginx and collectd configs.

     If they do not match, it deletes all containers (including app containers) and starts them all afresh.
 Important thing here is that, DATA_DIR is never removed across